 All scholarships have some minimum criteria.
 The most common are a minimum GPA and full time credit levels.
 Some scholarships require maintenance of a certain major or other unique criteria.
 Please read your scholarship offer carefully and keep a copy for your records.

-If you have been awarded a scholarship through the Southern Illinois University Academic Scholarship Office, here are some facts you should know.
+If you have been awarded a scholarship through the Southern Illinois University Academic Scholarship Office, here are the scholarship awards and terms and conditions.

+In order to maintain your scholarship, you are required to file a FAFSA each year, maintain full-time enrollment (at least 12 hours) at SIU Carbondale, maintain a SIU cumulative grade point average of a 3.0 (A=4.0), and complete your service hour requirements each semester.
 Full–time attendance (12 semester credits or more) is required.
 If a scholarship recipient chooses not to enroll at SIU in a fall or spring semester during any year of eligibility, he or she will forfeit the remainder of the scholarship award.
 Scholarship recipients should enroll in 15 semester credits each fall and spring semester in order to be in a position to complete graduation requirements within a four year period.
-Please note, students who enroll in the SIUE Regional Nursing Program will have their financial aid processed by SIUE.
-Institutional aid or scholarships awarded by SIU Carbondale will not transfer to SIU Edwardsville.

 Additionally, each of our scholars is expected to abide by the standards set forth by the SIU Student Conduct Code.
 Students who violate any of these codes of conduct might risk forfeiting their academic scholarship.
 The Academic Scholarship Office reserves the right to withdraw any academic scholarship in the event of student misconduct.

 If a student fails to meet the renewal criteria, their scholarship will be revoked.
 A student does have the opportunity to appeal if he or she experienced special circumstances throughout the year that disabled him or her to function under normal conditions.
 Appeals must be received by the Academic Scholarship Office by August 1.
 Each student only has one opportunity to appeal this action.